allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

     ```

 1. Add a folder.
 File addition is recursive, so it's enough to point at the folder
-to captures all files and sub-folders:
+to captures all files and subfolders:

    ```bash
    clearml-data add --files data_samples